brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 A character with high Intelligence and low Charisma is going to be a classic brainy character who’s not good in social situations.
 Depending on their level of self-awareness surrounding this, it can manifest in a few ways.

 If a character is only vaguely aware of their low Charisma (or is blissfully unaware), this can look like a socially awkward character who says things they shouldn’t.
-They’re smart enough to realize that they frequently say the wrong thing, but usually don’t know until they see other people react to it.
+They’re smart enough to realize that they frequently say the wrong thing but usually don’t know until they see other people react to it.

 A great example of this type of character is **Willow from _Buffy the Vampire Slayer_**.
 She excitedly talks about what interests her, but if it’s not well received, there’s an embarrassed resignation, as if to say, “Oh no, not again.”
 She’s also fallen prey to more charismatic predators who have used her social ineptitude to lure her into danger.